skeeto/skeeto.github.com/_posts/2017-05-03-The-Adversarial-Implementation.markdown

 I want to be clear that I'm not talking about the [nasal daemon][nd] kind of creativity.
 That's not a helpful thought experiment.
-What I mean is this: **Can I imagine a conforming implementation that breaks any assumptions made by the code?**.
+What I mean is this: **Can I imagine a conforming implementation that breaks any assumptions made by the code?**

 In practice, compilers typically have to bridge multiple
 specifications: the language standard, the [platform ABI][abi], and